menco22/DLA_laboratories_mencucci/lab1/readme.md

 <img width="3033" height="1593" alt="W B Chart 03_09_2025, 19_19_37" src="https://github.com/user-attachments/assets/9c1b8318-8cf6-43c6-b0bc-df4d8a1ea0b5" />

 ### Transfer Learning Summary Table
+The results show that progressively unfreezing deeper blocks improves validation accuracy, with the combination of blocks 6-8 and data augmentation achieving the best performance (50.32%).
+Overfitting can occur when too many layers are fine-tuned without augmentation, highlighting the importance of careful regularization and data augmentation strategies.
+Achieving 50.32% on CIFAR-100 using a 20-layer ResNet pretrained on CIFAR-10 demonstrates the effectiveness of partial fine-tuning and careful handling of more challenging tasks.

 | Fine-Tuning Strategy                                | Optimizer | Validation Accuracy (%) | Notes                       |
 |----------------------------------------------------|-----------|------------------------|-----------------------------|